Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 The quality of the results obtained with X was similar to the results obtained with Y, but with significantly fewer exactly evaluated solutions during the optimization process.

+##### Neuroevolution of augmenting topologies

+\*Training Neural Networks (especially deep ones) is hard and has many issues (non-convex cost functions - local minima, vanishing and exploding gradients etc.).

+Training Neural Networks (NNs) with Genetic Algorithms (GAs) is not only feasible, there are some niche areas where the performance is good enough to be used frequently.
+A good example of this is Neuroevolution of augmenting topologies or NEAT, which a successful approach to generating controllers in simple environments, such as games.

+In the more general case though, the approach does not scale well to large, deep networks with many parameters to tune.

+Genetic algorithms and other global searches for optimal parameters are robust in ways that gradient-based algorithms are not.
+For instance, you could train a NN with step function activations, or any other non-differentiable activation functions.
+They have weaknesses elsewhere.
+One thing relevant in the case of GAs used for NNs, is that weight parameters are interchangeable in some combinations but heavily co-dependent in other combinations.
+Merging two equally good neural networks with different parameters - which you would do in cross-over in a GA - will usually result in a third network with poor performance.
+NEAT’s success is partially in finding a way to address that issue by “growing” the NN’s connections and matching them up between similar neural networks.

+Gradient-based approaches are much more efficient.
+In general, and not just in domain of NNs, if you can calculate gradient of a function with respect to parameters, then you can find optimal parameters faster than most other optimising techniques.
+An accurate gradient guarantees at least a small improvement from a single evaluation, and most other optimisers fall into a generate-and-retry paradigm which cannot make that kind of guarantee.
+The weakness of tending to find local optima has turned out not be a major hindrance for the loss functions in NNs, and has been tackled with some degree of success using extensions to basic gradient descent such as momentum, RPROP, Adam etc.

+In practice on a large multi-layer network, gradient methods are likely orders of magnitude faster than GA searches such as NEAT for finding network parameters.
+You won’t find any GA-trained CNNs that solve ImageNet, or even MNIST, where the GA has found the network weights unaided.
+However, GAs, or at least some variants of them, are not 100’%’ ruled out.
+For instance this 2017 blog reviews recent papers including Large-Scale Evolution of Image Classifiers which explores using GAs to discover NN hyperparameters which is an important task in machine learning, and not very tractable using gradient-based methods.

 Related work